tylersayshi/ark-proto/packages/prototypey/README.md

 **TODO/In Progress:**

 - Library art!
 Please reach out if you'd be willing to contribute some drawings or anything!
-- Runtime validation `assert*` api's with `@atproto/lexicon`
 - Add CLI support for inferring and validating from json as the starting point
-- The CLI needs more real world use and mileage.
-I expect bugs and weird behavior in this initial release (sorry).
+- Please report bugs and feature requests!

 ## Disclaimer: